 "Why?
 What things?"
 His voice is casual, as if they are talking about the weather.

 She sighs and glances over to where Jan is sitting with Sulu and some lieutenant Chapel doesn't know very well.
-Jan does not look happy; she meets Christine's eyes then looks away.
+Jan doesn't look happy; she meets Christine's eyes then looks away.
 "I'm losing friends over this.
 And for what?"

 "Which friends?
 Uhura?"